 ATV: An ATV is a standard vehicle designed to traverse most terrain that would normally prohibit movement on foot.
 Although quite reliable in most situations, the ATV does have its limitations.
 It is not capable of travelling over mountains, crevices, and craters.
 Likewise, it is not able to float or cross a body of water.
 The heavy ATV, powered by a standard internal combustion engine, is capable of high speeds.
-Although some military versions exist, the ATV is mainly used for exploration and travel purposes.
-Although it is not as capable as a grav vehicle, it is easier to operate and less expensive to rent.
+Although some military versions exist, the ATV is mainly rent.
 Grav Vehicle: The grav vehicle is the most capable planetary vehicle.
 It is restricted only by the most formidable terrain, such as elevated mountaintops.
 The grav vehicle is extremely heavy because of its protective armor plating.
 It is capable of very high speeds.
+It is fusion powered and used for exploration and travel purposes.

+it is easier to operate and less expensive to

-It is fusion powered and can carry up to 10 persons.
+can carry up to 10 persons.
 Grav vehicles are used on high-tech worlds for planetary transportation.
 The demand for these vehicles is high, and rental prices are costly.